Skilled nursing facilities ’singularly unable to deal with COVID’

 Moreover, skilled nursing patients are regularly roomed two, three or four to a room, typically with a shared restroom, so those who are unknowingly infected can easily transmit the virus before being separated out.
 Outside of pandemics, those who are mobile often dine together and use joint activity and therapeutic rooms.

-In California, skilled nursing patients make up about 5% of the state’s cumulative coronavirus caseload so far and have accounted for at least 2,898 deaths, almost 40% of the state’s overall COVID-related fatalities.
+In California, skilled nursing patients make up about 5 percent of the state’s cumulative coronavirus caseload so far and have accounted for at least 2,898 deaths, almost 40% of the state’s overall COVID-related fatalities.

 For Broadway Villa administrator Mike Empey, it’s proven to be an exhausting, difficult, painful time — one that he feels reflects unfairly on his industry and on his place of work.
 Frontline personnel at Broadway Villa are “doing our very best, under exceptional circumstances, to bring dignity and healing to those we love and serve,” he said during an email exchange.